Pharmacological actions of metformin

 Metformin, a widely used medication in the treatment of type 2 diabetes, is known for its ability to control blood sugar levels and improve insulin sensitivity.
 It is commonly prescribed to individuals with diabetes to help lower their blood glucose levels and reduce the risk of complications associated with the disease.

-See also Metformin amyloid
+See also Metformin xr 1000 mg

 In addition to its primary use in diabetes management, metformin has also been shown to have potential benefits in other conditions, such as polycystic ovary syndrome (PCOS) and gestational diabetes.
 It is often prescribed off-label for these conditions to help regulate hormone levels and improve insulin sensitivity.